 - Risk is not a binary.
 There is no such thing as “safe” or “unsafe.”
 Rather, the questions should be “how safe?” and “how can we make it safer?” and “how will we know when our place on the risk spectrum has returned to something close to what we are accustomed to?”

 - Looking at “New Cases” is not the best way to track the viral spread in your area because testing rates, and human activity varies.
-Instead look at “deaths over time,” and” hospitalizations over time.”
-Also, “percent positve” of new tests.
+Instead look at “deaths over time,” and “hospitalization rates and local capacity” Also, “percent positive” of new tests.
 This is how most public health departments would evaluate their status.
 (Note the links provided are national CDC data for the purpose of illustrating.
 Local data will be sought by local health depts.)

 - The risk is not the same everywhere.
 Regionality of risk is basic, mainstream epidemiology.
 Dr. Adalja suggests assessment by county or groups of counties.

 - Sars-CoV-2 is spread via droplets and close contact primarily.
 Aerosol spread (or particles that would hang in the air for long periods) is not considered to be a significant enough source of spread.
 Dr. McKinsey explains that masks and distancing would indeed help singers dramatically because aerosol spread “is of no practical concern” for this virus.
 He is quick to explain that this is not the same as saying it has been “ruled out.”
 But, that that lots of data has come in, and it just hasn’t been shown to be an issue.
-CDC no longer even lists it as an option for source of spread.
-Dr. Manian (episode 38) believes it CAN be spread via the aerosol route. *note: lots of confusion about this centers on the non-binary definition of droplet and aerosol, as well as some researchers willing to say the CDC is wrong.
+CDC now acknowledges that aerosolized particles CAN spread the virus in certain types of situations, though it is rare.

 - Mortality rates: the ones on the news and the stats trackers do not reflect the risk to the general population.
 They contain what experts call a severity bias, and are mainly used to help hospitals allocate resources.
-Most choral directors I have come across STILL believe that this virus kills 5-7% of people it infects.
-This hyperbole should now be left behind, though I don’t think it is intentional.
+Many people STILL believe that this virus kills 3-7% of people it infects.
+This hyperbole is harmful and should now be left behind, though I don’t think it is intentional.
 This has been a common societal misunderstanding from the beginning of the pandemic.
 Discussion with Dr. McKinsey and Dr. Adalja below address and confirm risks similar to the chart below and at this link.
 How CDC is now presenting mortality and hospitalization risks.

 Episode 33: Risk Assessment for Group Activities with Dr. Amesh Adalja